paulcpk/frontend-framework-comparison/pokedex-app/README.md

 ## Thoughts/Rebuttal

-I will build the apps using the three frameworks in the following order (going from most to least familiarity):
+I will build the apps using the four frameworks in the following order (going from most to least familiarity):

 1. Next.js
 2. Nuxt
 3. SvelteKit
+4. Astro

 Since I will spend some more time in the first run with style and asset considerations, this should even out nicely once I get to SvelteKit.

-*UPDATE*: I added Astro.js to the list as well
+_UPDATE_: I added Astro.js to the list as well

 ### Next.js